hybridgroup/artoo/README.md

 # artoo

-Micro-framework for robotics using Ruby
+Artoo is a micro-framework for robotics using Ruby.

+Artoo provides a simple, yet powerful domain-specific language (DSL) for robotics and physical computing.

 ## Examples: